stephull/stephull/README.md

-### Stephen Hullender
+## Stephen Hullender

 #### Welcome to my GitHub 😸

-- Computer Science @ Temple University 🍒🦉
+  * Computer Science @ Temple University 🍒🦉
-- Part-time teaching assistant and technical lab consultant 📚🖨️
+  * Part-time teaching assistant and technical lab consultant 📚🖨️
-- Seeking opportunities for Summer 2022 and beyond 🚀
+  * Seeking opportunities for Summer 2022 and beyond 🚀
-- I like learning about different areas of technology 🖥️
+  * I like learning about different areas of technology 🖥️

-- Currently working on projects... 👀
+#### What I've been working on...
 <!--START_SECTION:waka-->
 ```text
 HTML         3 hrs 1 min     ███████████░░░░░░░░░░░░░░   43.89 %